CliMT/climt/rrtmg_clouds.md

 ### key_streamer_manual

 In this case, both the longwave absorption coefficient and three of the shortwave parameters (`excoice`, `ssacoice`, `gice`) are interpolated from look up tables.
+Comments in the RRTMG code state that these look up tables are for a spherical ice particle parameterisation.
 The look up tables contain 42 values for each of the 16 longwave and 14 shortwave wavebands.
 The 42 values correspond to different ice particle radii, evenly spaced in the range [5, 131] microns.
-Ice particles outside this range are not allowed.
+Ice particles must be within this range, otherwise an error is thrown.

 The shortwave parameter `forwice` is calculated as the square of `gice`.